 Liability Protection

-Liability coverage also covers damages that you or your family cause.
+Liability covers damages that you or your family cause.
 Imagine that your kid hits a baseball into your neighbor’s window.
-No need to worry, your insurance will cover it.
-Liability homeowners coverage will protect you from lawsuits and having to pay for the damages out of pocket.
+No need to worry, your insurance will pay for it.
+This homeowners coverage will protect you from lawsuits and having to pay for the damages out of pocket.

 Liability protection limits usually have a minimum of $100,000.
 But you may want to buy more.
 Generally, the more coverage, the better.
 This is especially true if you have a lot of money or valuable assets worth protecting.

-Your homeowner’s policy can also cover any living expenses you rack up when your residence is out of commission.
-This only kicks in when damages are from a covered peril.
-It’ll cover extra living costs, such as:
+Your homeowner’s policy can also pay for any living expenses you rack up when your residence is out of commission.
+Additional living expenses coverage only kicks in when damages are from a covered peril.
+It’ll pay for extra living costs, such as:

 - Hotel bills